 Frequently Asked Questions

-- Do I need a special tagine pot to make this?
-No, you do not need a traditional clay tagine pot.
-A heavy-based casserole dish or a Dutch oven with a tight-fitting lid will work perfectly well for this recipe.
+Do I need a special tagine pot to make this?
+No. A heavy-based casserole dish or Dutch oven with a tight-fitting lid works just as well.

-- Can I make this recipe vegetarian?
-Absolutely.
-You can replace the chicken with two cans of drained chickpeas and use vegetable stock instead of chicken stock.
+Can I make this recipe vegetarian?
+Replace the chicken with two tins of drained chickpeas and swap to vegetable stock.
 Add the chickpeas for the last 20 minutes of cooking.

 Try More Recipes: